jmzeng1314/VCFpca/README.md

-# Run PCA for a vcf files(GATK joint calling results)
+# Run PCA for a vcf file(GATK joint calling results)

 Once you finished the[ GATK best pratice](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145) for a group of DNA data , a VCF file will be generated.